Independent Authority for Fiscal Responsibility

 The Independent Authority for Spanish Fiscal Responsibility (Autoridad Independiente de Responsabilidad Fiscal española, AIReF) is an independent agency for fiscal control in Spain.
-It was created in 2013 by the Spanish Government, on the initiative of the European Union and to implement a constitutional mandate.
+It was created in 2013 by the Spanish government, on the initiative of the European Union and to implement a constitutional mandate.

 The purpose of the Authority for Fiscal Responsibility is to oversee the sustainability of public finances as a means for ensuring economic growth and the wellbeing of Spanish society in the medium and long-term.
 It has its own legal personality and full public and private capacity.
 It carries out its functions autonomously and independently from the General Government and acts objectively, transparently and impartially.

 AIReF was set up in 2013 in implementation of the constitutional mandate set out in Article 135.
-On November 14th of that year, Organic Law 6/2013, on the establishment of the Spanish Independent Authority for Fiscal Responsibility, was approved.
+On November 14, 2013, Organic Law 6/2013, on the establishment of the Spanish Independent Authority for Fiscal Responsibility, was approved.
 In June 2014, it began its activity.

 Its mission is to ensure that the General Government effectively complies with the budget stability principle set out in Article 135 of the Spanish Constitution through ongoing monitoring of the budget cycle, public borrowing and the analysis of economic forecasts.
 In 2021, it incorporated the evaluation of public expenditure as one of its permanent functions, with the aim of assisting in the development of more effective and efficient policies in favour of citizens.

 It belongs to the Network of European Union Independent Fiscal Institutions, created in 2015, as well as the Network of Parliamentary Budget Officials and Independent Fiscal Institutions of the OECD.

 History

 The creation of Independent Fiscal Institutions (IFIs) such as AIReF began in the middle of the 20th century.
 The Netherlands created the first IFI in 1947.
 A few years later, other countries such as Denmark and Germany took the step and, somewhat later, the United States, Belgium, Austria, South Korea, Sweden and Canada also established IFIs.

 AIReF, the Spanish IFI, was set up in 2013 as a result of Organic Law 6/2013.
 The reform of the fiscal framework after the euro crisis led to the proliferation of Independent Fiscal Institutions at a European level.
 They were created with the aim of generating more accurate macroeconomic forecasts at a country level and to prevent, as had happened in previous years, optimistic forecasts generating higher than expected deficits.
-The supervision of compliance with national and European fiscal rules by the different euro area countries is the other major mission entrusted to Independent Fiscal Institutions, with the aim of ensuring the sustainability of public finances.
+The supervision of compliance with national and European fiscal rules by the different Euro Area countries is the other major mission entrusted to Independent Fiscal Institutions, with the aim of ensuring the sustainability of public finances.